Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/final_project/readme.md

 ## Data Source 📚:

-The data for this project is sourced from Google Bigquery public Stackoverflow Dataset, which consists of over 10 tables, with several million rows of data - https://console.cloud.google.com/bigquery?ws=!1m4!1m3!3m2!1sbigquery-public-data!2sstackoverflow&project=firstproject-390804
+The data for this project is sourced from Google Bigquery public Stackoverflow Dataset, which consists of over 10 tables, with several million rows of data - [StackOverflow dataset](https://console.cloud.google.com/bigquery?ws=!1m4!1m3!3m2!1sbigquery-public-data!2sstackoverflow&project=firstproject-390804)

 ## Process Outline